pattty847/AutoTradingKit/README.md

 This is a free software designed for traders.
 If you become wealthy thanks to it, that is our happiness.

+## Description

+Auto Trading Kit: its mean, this project can be used to build your own strategy, backtest to test and improve strategy. and can live trading by using your strategy.

+A project for trader from trader. main features: draw tool, popular indicator like Tradingview; connect with many popular exchanges like binance, mexc... via api and secret key to live trade; build custom indicator, and clone famous custom indicator on MT4, MT5 and Tradingview; Build and test strategies.

 * 🔹**Automate Your Trades** with cutting-edge algorithms.
 * 🔹**Real-time Market Analysis** with advanced indicators.
 * 🔹**Optimized for Performance** using Python & PySide6.